 Understanding these rules will ensure your titles are polished and professional across different forms of writing.

-So, when you write your next catchy title, remember that ‘yet’ usually doesn’t get a capital letter.
-Most style guides agree it’s a small conjunction that stays lowercase.
+So, when you write your next catchy title, remember that 'yet' usually doesn't get a capital letter.
+Most style guides agree it's a small conjunction that stays lowercase.
 But, sometimes, rules change based on which guide you use, like Chicago or APA, so always double-check your style book when in doubt.
-Capitalization in titles helps readers see what’s most important, but we keep it simple for smaller words.
-Thanks for reading, and here’s to titles that stand out for all the right reasons!
+Capitalization in titles helps readers see what's most important, but we keep it simple for smaller words. here's to titles that stand out for all the right reasons!